-By President Lewis, on Philosophy.

-" Professor Reese, on Philology and Classical Literature and Antiquities.

-" Professor Simpson, on Physics, Chemistry and Geology. " Professor McDaniel, on Mathematics and Astronomy.

-" J. W. Hering, A.M., M.D., on Anatomy, Physiology and Hygiene.
+- By President Lewis, on Philosophy. - " Professor Reese, on Philology and Classical Literature and Antiquities. - " Professor Simpson, on Chemistry and Geology. - " Professor McDaniel, on Mathematics and Astronomy. - " Professor Watts, on Physics. - " J. W. Hering, A.M., M.D., on Anatomy, Physiology and Hygiene.

-Besides the above, a course of lectures is delivered to the whole school in Smith Hall, during the months of January, February and March.
-The course occupies an hour of each Thursday evening, and gives the students an opportunity of hearing various literary, scientific and historical subjects treated not only by members of the Faculty, but also by distinguished speakers and specialists not connected with the College.
+Besides the above, a course of lectures is deliverd to the whole school in Smith Hall, which gives the students an opportunity of hearing various literary, scientific and historical subjects treated not only by members of the Faculty, but also by distinguished speakers and specialists not connected with the College.

-One hour is given every Friday to a public assembly in the Auditorium, where an exercise of a different kind is held every week: Senior Orations and Disputations, Junior Themes, Sophomore Readings and Recitations, Musical Recitals, and Lectures alternate in pleasing variety, and offer unusual facilities to broaden the student's culture.
+One hour is given every Friday to a public assembly in the Auditorium, where an exercise of a different kind is held every week: Senior Orations and Disputations, Junior Themes, Sophomore Readings and Recitations, Music Recitals, and Lectures alternate in pleasing variety, and offer unusual facilities to broaden the student's culture.